Table of Contents

 Exploration and Production

-Seismic surveys, drilling, completion, decline curves, and enhanced oil recovery.
+Oil exploration and production: seismic surveys, drilling, well completion, decline curves, and enhanced oil recovery techniques.

 7